BabyMochi/TeamLiquid/README.md

 # TeamLiquidHacks

-Project with python and machine learning in otder to predict League of Legends ranked games outcome.
+Project with python and machine learning in order to predict League of Legends ranked games outcome.

 Data.py - (description)